Bulletin 5 – late July 2020

 As we’re slowly starting to be involved in sessions with people again (hurray!) this will be the last bulletin for a wee while – though we plan to keep them going on a quarterly basis.
 So harvest all the goodness from this one – the usual mix of tips and info on videos, factsheets and web articles from REAP and others.
 Keep on Growing Your Own and have fun whilst doing it – it’s the way forward!

 If you would like to download this bulletin to share with others please click here

-- Remember the importance of tasty food to health, wellbeing and enjoyment – check out our recipe for Baby Leeks and Cheese on Toast – mm!
-There’s loads of downloads of all sorts of factsheets, leaflets and more on our website and of course keep checking our Facebook posts.
+- Just a reminder that’s there’s loads of downloads of all sorts of factsheets, leaflets and more on our website; and of course keep checking our Facebook posts.